facebook

 Key Nutrients for Cataract Prevention

-• Vitamin C (Citrus fruits, bell peppers, strawberries) – Helps reduce oxidative damage to the lens.
+• Vitamin C (Citrus fruits, Bell peppers, Strawberries) – Reduces oxidative damage to the lens.

-• Vitamin A & Beta-Carotene (Carrots, sweet potatoes, spinach) – Supports retinal health.
+• Vitamin A & Beta-Carotene (Carrots, sweet potatoes, spinach) – Promotes the health of the retina.

 • Vitamin E (Nuts, seeds, avocados) – Protects cells from oxidative damage.

-• Omega-3 Fatty Acids (Salmon, flaxseeds, walnuts) – Reduces inflammation and supports eye function.
+• Omega-3 Fatty Acids (Salmon, flaxseeds, walnuts) – Anti-inflammatory and good for eye health.

-• Lutein & Zeaxanthin (Leafy greens, eggs, corn) – Help filter harmful blue light and reduce oxidative stress.
+• Lutein & Zeaxanthin (Leafy greens, eggs, corn) – Filter harmful blue light and decrease oxidative stress.

-A cataract prevention diet rich in these nutrients can help strengthen the eye’s lens and reduce the risk of cataract development.
+A diet that is high in these nutrients can help to strengthen the eye's lens and lower the risk of cataract formation.

-• Follow a balanced diet with low sugar and refined carbs.
+• Eat a balanced diet, low in sugar and refined carbohydrates.

-• Use blue light-filtering glasses when working on digital screens.
+• Wear blue light-blocking glasses when using digital screens.

 • Adjust screen brightness and take regular breaks (20-20-20 rule).

-• Enable night mode on devices to reduce blue light exposure.
+• Turn on night mode on devices to minimize blue light exposure.

-• Discuss any vision changes or discomfort with your doctor.
+• If you have any vision changes or discomfort, talk to your doctor.

 When to Consider Cataract Surgery?